 Manim Schematic Video

-Technical schematic animation built with Python + Manim to clearly communicate a multi-step engineering process (flows, components, and cause/effect) in a presentation-ready format.
+Technical schematic animation built with Python and Manim to clearly communicate a multi-step engineering process (flows, components, and cause and effect) in a presentation-ready format.

 Skills Demonstrated

-• Manim scene design: composing clean, readable technical diagrams with consistent layout + spacing.
+• Manim scene design: composing clean, readable technical diagrams with consistent layout and spacing.

 • Reusable visualization “components” (blocks, arrows, labels, callouts) to keep scenes maintainable.

-• Animation timing + hierarchy: guiding attention with staged reveals, emphasis, and minimal clutter.
+• Animation timing and hierarchy: guiding attention with staged reveals, emphasis, and minimal clutter.

 • Diagram correctness: directional flows, labeled inputs/outputs, and clear subsystem boundaries.